-The Spring/Summer 2018 program guide is here!
+The Fall 2018 program guide has arrived!
 The program guides have been mailed to residents and are also available for pick up at the community centres.

 Programs for preschoolers (under 6) and children (6 – 12) provide new learning opportunities that foster discovery and skill development within a safe environment.
 Our goal is to provide programs that build up your child’s self confidence and social interaction skills in a supportive and nurturing environment.

 We encourage children to get messy in our arts programs, play in our gym, and meet other families from the UNA neighbourhoods.
 Preschool programs are designed intentionally to meet the developmental needs of infants and toddlers, while also connecting families with each other.